RaviAlagiya/Machine-Learning/README.md

+# Machine-Learning :
-# Machine-Learning : Naive Bayes classifiers based on histograms, Gaussians, and mixtures of Gaussians
+Classification Task : Naive Bayes classifiers based on histograms, Gaussians, and mixtures of Gaussians

 How to Run the code :
 1) type "javac SampleClass.java"